swethasrsh/swethasrsh/README.md

 ## Hi there its Swetha Suresh 👋

-## I am a Busniess and Technology Ethusiast
+## I am a Business and Technology Enthusiast

 - 🔭  Graduate Student at Stevens Institute of Technology